php-casbin/codeigniter-permission/README.md

 ## Installation

-Require this package in the `composer.json` of your CodeIgniter project.
+Require this package in the `composer.json` of your `CodeIgniter 4` project.
 This will download the package.

 ```
-composer require casbin/codeigniter-permission:dev-master
+composer require casbin/codeigniter-permission
 ```

 To migrate the migrations, run the migrate command: